James Patterson

 Muriel Farmer

-Muriel E. was born January 6, 1887 in Arnprior.
-She married Dr. Rob Roy McGregor of Kingston on February 28, 1921 at York.
-Rob Roy McGregor was aged 29, born Iroquois, Ontario.
-His father was John McGregor and his mother was Estella Rucker.
+Muriel Estelle was born January 6, 1887 in Arnprior.
+She married Dr. Robert Roy MacGregor of Kingston on February 28, 1921 at Toronto, Ontario.
+Rob Roy MacGregor was aged 29, born Iroquois, Ontario.
+His father was John MacGregor and his mother was Estella Rucker.
 They were married by a Baptist minister, M. McLean.
+They had no children.
+Dr. Rob Roy MacGregor was a prominent physician in the Kingston, Ontario area.
+Dr. Rob Roy MacGregor died 1970 and his wife Muriel died 1976.
+They are buried at Saint John the Baptist Memorial Anglican Cemetery at Iroquis, Ontario.

 Irene Farmer